psoerensen/qgteach-course-template/README.md

 ## Render the course website

-From the repository root, run:
+Run the following command in a terminal from the repository root.
+In RStudio, use the **Terminal** tab, not the R Console.

 ```bash
 quarto render